 If you believe, as I do, that there’s a she-change coming that’s good for us all, I hope you’ll join us in November.
 Because change may be fricking hard but whatever we can do together to make the waters rise even an inch will lift ALL boats.

-We first launched Speed Mentoring at The 3% Conference in San Francisco because as the only conference where hundreds of Creative women (and men) come together to connect and problem solve we thought it deserved something way beyond "networking".
+I first launched Speed Mentoring at The 3% Conference because as the only conference where hundreds of Creative women (and men) come together to connect and problem solve I thought it deserved something way beyond "networking".

 How does it work?
-In each Speed Mentoring session, 20 CDs and 20 Creatives meet in a fast-paced setting, ask and answer questions & have the option of making a long-term connection.
-Up and coming Creatives have a chance to speak openly with leaders like Susan Credle, Rob Schwartz, Jenn Maer & others about what it takes to climb the ladder.
-And Creative leaders are able to speak one-on-one with bright, curious Creatives about the topics and questions that matter most.
+In each Speed Mentoring session, 20 Mentors and 20 Mentees meet in a fast-paced setting, ask and answer questions & have the option of making a long-term connection.
+Mentees have a chance to speak openly with industry leaders, get career advice and hack business problems.
+And leaders are able to speak one-on-one with bright, curious Mentees about the topics and questions that matter most.
 It's a great way to give back – and to meet new talent.

 Check out the video to see Speed Mentoring in action.

 Students trying to choose a college need more to go on than brochures and websites designed and written by old geezers or campus tours led by undergrads known for their salesmanship.